 Sending a CSAT survey immediately after a conversation ensures the experience is fresh in the customer's mind.
 This leads to more accurate, honest, and detailed feedback, which is crucial for assessing performance and identifying areas for improvement.

-AI analyzes conversation content and sentiment, sending surveys only when appropriate, reducing fatigue.
-It can also automate the full feedback loop, identifying root causes, flagging issues, and even drafting solutions based on feedback.
+AI analyzes conversation content and sentiment, sending surveys when it detects a natural resolution.
+It can also automate the full feedback loop, identifying root causes and flagging issues based on qualitative feedback.

-No, sending a survey after every interaction can lead to survey fatigue, especially for frequent customers.
-An AI system can intelligently determine when it's appropriate to send a survey based on conversation context, rather than a rigid rule.
+Not necessarily.
+While consistency is good, sending a survey after every interaction can occasionally lead to survey fatigue for frequent customers.
+Modern systems can intelligently determine the best frequency based on conversation context.

-Time surveys appropriately, considering waiting slightly for complex issues.
+Time surveys appropriately and ensure the process is seamless for the customer.
 Always include an optional open-ended question for qualitative insights.
 Most importantly, regularly review and act on the feedback to drive continuous improvement.

 Yes, AI systems can go beyond just collecting scores.
 They can analyze open-ended comments to identify trends, pinpoint knowledge gaps, and even suggest next steps like drafting new help articles, making feedback actionable.